-If you are 12 years old or older, you may also get these services without your parent or guardian's permission:
+If you are 12 years old or older, you may also get these services without your parent's or guardian's permission:

 - Outpatient mental health care for:

 - Sexual assault

 - Incest

 - Physical assault

 - Child abuse

 - When you have thoughts of hurting yourself or others

 - HIV/AIDS prevention, testing, and treatment

 - Sexually transmitted infections prevention, testing, and treatment

 - Substance use disorder treatment

-- For more information go to "Substance use disorder treatment services" in this handbook.
+- To learn more, read "Substance use disorder treatment services" in Chapter 4 of this handbook.

-For pregnancy testing, family planning services, birth control services, or services for sexually transmitted infections, the doctor or clinic does not have to be part of the IEHP network.
+For pregnancy testing, family planning services, birth control services, or services for sexually transmitted infections, the doctor or clinic does not have to be in the IEHP network.
 You can choose any Medi-Cal provider and go to them for these services without a referral or pre-approval (prior authorization).

-For minor consent services that are not specialty mental health services, you can go to an in-network provider without a referral and without pre-approval.
-Your PCP does not have to refer you and you do not need to get pre-approval from IEHP to get minor consent services that are covered under this Member Handbook.
+For minor consent services that are not specialty mental health services, you can go to an in-network provider without a referral and without pre-approval (prior authorization).
+Your PCP does not have to refer you and you do not need to get pre-approval (prior authorization) from IEHP to get covered minor consent services.

-Minor consent services that are specialty mental health services are not covered under this Member Handbook.
+Minor consent services that are specialty mental health services are not covered.
 Specialty mental health services are covered by the county mental health plan for the county where you live.

-Minors can talk to a representative in private about their health concerns by calling the 24/7 Nurse Advice Line at 1-888-244-IEHP (4347) (TTY 1-866-577-8355 or 711)
+Minors can talk to a representative in private about their health concerns by calling the 24/7 Nurse Advice Line at 1-888-244-IEHP (4347) (TTY 1-866-577-8355 or 711).

 IEHP will not send information about getting sensitive services to parents or guardians.
-Please refer to the "Notice of Privacy Practices" section for information about how to request for confidential communications related to sensitive services.
+To learn more about how to ask for confidential communications related to sensitive services, read "Notice of privacy practices" in Chapter 7 of this handbook.